Dpdl-io/DpdlEngine/README.md

 The 'DpdlPacket' data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.

-The nature of Dpdl is for enabling rapid prototyping, code reuse and enable dynamic code generation and AI generated code by the fact that multiple programming languages can be used within the same code.
+The main nature of Dpdl is for enabling rapid development, code reuse and allow a high degree of portability.
+Dpdl has also buillt-in constructs to enable dynamic AI generated code in future.

 **Dpdl can be used as:**

 * Rapid application development platform
-* Embedded scripting engine for applications
+* Embedded scripting engine
 * Library module
 * Utility tool
 * Data handling on memory constrained devices